JikoUnderscore/SpriteSheetMaker/README.md

 ***

-'row' is the row of with the image will be placed on the image, 'col' is for the corresponding column.
+'row' is the rows of images, 'col' is for the corresponding columns.
 Separate frames (frames) is for the nested dict/json/yaml.

 The other fields are auto generated.